naufiero/abaco/README.rst

             "version": "0.01"
         }

-   To see details about a specific execution including runtime, cpu, and io usage, make a get request using the execution id:
+   The ``abaco_test`` image simply echo's the environment and does a sleep for 5 seconds.
+We can query the executions collection with the execution id at any to get status information about the execution.
+When the execution finishes, its status will be returned as "COMPLETE" and details about the execution including runtime, cpu, and io usage will be available.
+For example:

     .. code-block:: bash